officialdharam/techieme/README.md

 # techieme.in - the blog
-This repository supports the code for all the articles published on http://techieme.in
+This repository supports the code for all the articles published on http://techieme.in .
+Please visit the Wiki for this repository.

 #About Techie Me
 The blog is my personal work on simplying the learning of Data Structures and Algorithms and helping people prepare for interviews.